Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    - The packager may also generate HLS or other streaming media presentations based on the input.

-   - In case the packager crashes or fails, it will restart itself and wait for the ingest. source to perform the actions as detailed in the section on failover.
+   - In case the packager crashes or fails, it restarts and waits for the ingest source to perform the actions detailed in [[#interface-1-failover]].

-The CDN consumes a DASH/HLS Ingest, or serves as a proxy for content delivered to a client.
-The CDN, in case it is consuming the POST based DASH/HLS Ingest performs the following tasks:
+The CDN consumes a DASH/HLS Ingest or serves as a proxy for content delivered to a client.
+The CDN in case it is consuming the POST-based DASH/HLS Ingest performs the following tasks:

    - It stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signaled in the manifest.

-   - It occasionally deletes content based on instructions from the ingest source, in this setup the packager.
+   - It occasionally deletes content based on instructions from the ingest source, which is the packager in this setup.

-   - In case low-latency mode is used, content could be made available before the entire pieces of content are available.
+   - In case the low-latency mode is used, content could be made available before the entire pieces of content are available.

    - It updates the manifest accordingly when a manifest update is received.

-   - It serves as a cache proxy for HTTP get requests forwarded to the packager.
+   - It serves as a proxy for HTTP GET requests forwarded to the packager.

-In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content,and caches relevant segments for a duration N until it expires.
+In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content and caches the relevant segments for a certain duration.

-The client receives DASH or HLS streams, and is not affected by the specification of this work.
-Nevertheless, it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
+The client receives DASH or HLS streams and is not affected by the specification of this work.
+Nevertheless, it is expected that by using a common streaming format, less caching and less overhead in the network will result in a better user experience.
 The client still needs to retrieve license and key information by steps defined outside of this specification.
 Information on how to retrieve this information will typically be signaled in the manifest prepared by the packager.

-This example aims to illustrate how the specification defined in this document can be used to provide a live streaming presentation to clients, this example does not preclude other ways of using the specification and protocols defined in this document.

-## Example 2: Low-Latency DASH, and Combination of Interface-1 and Interface-2 ##{##Example_2}
+## Example 2: Low-Latency DASH, and Combination of Interface-1 and Interface-2 ## {##example-2}

-A second example can be seen in Figure 11.
+A second example is given in Figure 11.
 It constitutes the reference workflow for live chunked CMAF under development by DASH-IF and DVB.
 In this workflow, a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
 Alternatively, a file resource may be used.
 In this workflow, the encoder functions as the ingest source.
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
-In addition, it also sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
+In addition, it sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (i.e., "prft").
 In this case, the ingest source implements Interface-2 DASH Ingest.
-But as in this case the DASH presentation uses CMAF, the media and track constraints of Interface-1 are also satisfied.
+But, as in this case the DASH presentation uses CMAF, the media and track constraints of Interface-1 are also satisfied.
 By also resending CMAF headers in case of failures both interfaces may be satisfied.

-The origin server is used to pass the streams to the client, and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the client (in case encryption is needed for example).
-The target example client is DASH.js and a maximum end-to-end latency of 3500 ms is targeted.
+The origin server is used to pass the streams to the client and may in some cases also perform a re-encryption or re-packaging of the streaming presentation as needed by the clients.
+The example client is DASH.js and a maximum end-to-end latency of 3500 ms is targeted.

 This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously, or only Interface-2.
+This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously or only Interface-2.

 To receive the stream as a CMAF Ingest for re-packaging at the origin the following steps can be applied.
-This is the case where Interface-1 and Interface-2 are used interchangeably, hence the live encoder can either ingest to an origin that supports Interface-2 with CMAF formatting, including the requirements from Interface-1.
+This is the case where Interface-1 and Interface-2 are used interchangeably, hence, the live encoder can ingest to an origin that supports Interface-2 with CMAF formatting, including the requirements from Interface-1.

    1. Ignore the DASH manifest